LudLaf/odooshow/README.md

 # Odoo Show 🔎️

-Odoo Show is a python library that uses [`rich`](https://github.com/Textualize/rich) to give you goggles when you're diving into the Odoo Shell.
+Odoo Show is a python library that uses [`rich`](https://github.com/Textualize/rich) to give you goggles when diving into the Odoo Shell.

 Basic usage: